zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Ensure that both provided paths are resolved to valid trust store and valid key store
+  Ensure that both provided paths are resolved to valid trust store and valid key store.

 ## Discovery service messages